I have always been a longtime fan of college basketball and the NBA.

-Driving through East Baltimore, amid the despair of antiquated housing projects and the imposing dungeon like presence of the Maryland State Penitentiary, you may come across an unassuming building on the corner of Orleans and Caroline Streets.
-While the State Prison is often a grim reminder of the pitfalls and misfortunes to be had on the rough streets of Baltimore, the building that more resembles an industrial warehouse, than an institution of learning, has produced some of the greatest basketball players in the world.
+Driving through East Baltimore, amid the despair of antiquated housing projects and the imposing dungeon-like the presence of the Maryland State Penitentiary, you may come across an unassuming building on the corner of Orleans and Caroline Streets.
+While the State Prison is often a grim reminder of the pitfalls and misfortunes to be had on the rough streets of Baltimore, the building that more resembles an industrial warehouse than an institution of learning has produced some of the greatest basketball players in the world.

 Nestled firmly and entrenched in this lifestyle of basketball greatness is Dunbar High School.
 The public school has won numerous State Championships in basketball.
 From 1956–1988, they won 17 conference crowns, as well as 4 mythical National Titles.
 This isn't a sprawling private school campus, with a state of the art basketball complex, or a lilly white Catholic School that caters to the more affluent and wealthier families of Maryland.
 These are kids straight from the concrete jungles of Baltimore who are surrounded by the pressures of drugs and violence, and equipped with a basketball and a dream.

 Upon entering the school's gymnasium you will find yourself humbled by the championship banners that have been hung meticulously with care, and are so numerous that they put the Boston Garden to shame.
 I have always felt small and insignificant in the face of all those banners.
 My eyes and mind wander throughout the fabled gym and become transfixed on the two biggest banners in particular.
 They were so gigantic as a kid that it always seemed more appropriate to use them to cover the infield at Memorial Stadium during rain delays.
 These are the banners for the 1982–83 and the 1983–84 legendary Dunbar basketball teams.
 Arguably, the greatest collection of high school talent ever assembled on one roster.